 Dealing with Depression

 Depression can look different from one person to another.
 Symptoms of depression range from mild to severe and some people require hospitalization.
 Feelings of depression vary in duration lasting a couple of days, weeks, or possibly months.
-Depression may come and go, but you recall periods of feeling low, or perhaps this is the first time that you have felt depressed.
+Although depression may come and go, you might still recall periods of feeling low, or perhaps this is the first time that you have felt depressed.

 Do you experience feelings of depression when the season changes or when you are stressed?
 Finding ways of coping and having a healthy lifestyle seems to help, but feelings of depression keep re-occurring.
 When your mood is low, do you struggle with going to work or being with friends?
 You might be like others and you manage to cope despite feeling depressed.
 You are okay being around friends and going to work, but you would rather be alone.

 Maybe the term depression doesn’t really fit for you, but you are aware that you struggle to feel excitement and pleasure and instead you feel numb and flat.
 You might be in a relationship, have a successful job, enjoy friends and lead an active life, but your mood feels chronically low.
 In reality, the term that you use to describe what you are experiencing is immaterial.
 Of importance, is finding a way to alleviate your suffering and possible feelings of depression.

 You are not Alone